thierrymoudiki/glmnetforpython/README.md

 ## What?

-This is a python version of the popular `glmnet` library (beta release).
+This is a python version of the popular `glmnet` library (scikit-learn style).
 Glmnet fits the entire lasso or elastic-net regularization path for `linear` regression, `logistic` and `multinomial` regression models, `poisson` regression and the `cox` model.

 The underlying fortran codes are the same as the `R` version, and uses a cyclical path-wise coordinate descent algorithm as described in the papers linked below.